"

 Agonism between competition vs. access

-In this sense, secrecy needs to be situated not only within social dynamics such as competitiveness stemming from particular economic arrangements but also placed within shifting power relations which may take many shapes and may stand heterogeneous to economic logics.
+In this sense, secrecy needs to be situated not only within social dynamics stemming from particular economic arrangements (such as competitiveness) but also placed within shifting power relations which may take many shapes and may stand heterogeneous to economic logics.
 Instead of merely focusing on why secrets proliferate, one might ask what kind of relation secrecy produces.
-Vermeir and Margocsy argues that “What is kept secret is not even relevant for studying the dynamics of secrecy i.e. practices of simulation and dissimulation, the rhetoric of secretiveness or the strategies of hiding and revealing that are employed.” (p.
-160)
+Vermeir and Margocsy argues that “What is kept secret is not even relevant for studying the dynamics of secrecy i.e. practices of simulation and dissimulation, the rhetoric of secretiveness or the strategies of hiding and revealing that are employed” (p.
+160).

 “Those commentators on Marx who insist upon the fundamental difference between Marx and Hegel rightly point out that in Capital the category of differenciation (the differenciation at the heart of a social multiplicity: the division of labour) is substituted for the Hegelian concepts of opposition, contradiction and alienation, the latter forming only an apparent movement and standing only for abstract effects separated from the principle and from the real movement of their production.
 Clearly, at this point the philosophy of difference must be wary of turning into the discourse of beautiful souls: differences, nothing but differences, in a peaceful coexistence in the Idea of social places and functions … but the name of Marx is sufficient to save it from this danger.